ilri/odktools/README.md

 # ODK Tools
 ODK Tools is a toolbox for processing [ODK](https://opendatakit.org/) survey data into MySQL databases.
-The toolbox relies on [Formhub](https://github.com/SEL-Columbia/formhub) as a temporary storage of ODK submissions because it conveniently stores them in JSON format; and on [META](https://github.com/ilri/meta) for storing the dictionary information and to support multiple languages.
-ODK Tools comprises of four command line tools performing different tasks.
+The toolbox relies on [OnaData](https://github.com/onaio/onadata) or [Formhub](https://github.com/SEL-Columbia/formhub) as a temporary storage of ODK submissions because they conveniently store them in JSON format; and on [META](https://github.com/ilri/meta) for storing the dictionary information and to support multiple languages.
+ODK Tools comprises of four command line tools performing different tasks and four utility programs.
 The toolbox is cross-platform and can be build in Windows, Linux and Mac.

 ## The toolbox